Why Are You Creating Content?

-Sometimes content creators just go for the content that is “easy” to create, or content about which they feel most comfortable writing.
-This does make sense to a point, but it is important to think about the audience – who is your audience and what do they want?
+Sometimes content creators just go for the content that is “easy” to create, or content they are comfortable writing.
+This does make sense to a point, but it is important to think about the audience – who is your audience and what do they want and need?

 A similar situation can be seen when people create companies in the first place – lots of companies spring up with the new owners offering products or services to the market, based on their interests and passions.
 Sometimes it works, sometimes it doesn’t – and in the cases where it doesn’t work, it’s often down to the fact that there is insufficient demand in the market.
 In other words, the owner was trying to sell what they wanted to sell, rather than what the market wanted.

 Focus on what the market wants, not on what you want to produce (if those 2 things coincide, fantastic!)

 To give you another example in terms of content creation, I often see company blogs where the focus is on writing about the profession in question.
 For example, lawyers writing about technical legal issues, accountants about accounting issues and so on.

 While this might be the right strategy if you are looking to attract colleagues in the same industry (for example, if your product is a coaching program for other lawyers), most of the time it is the wrong strategy.